-Section 93Y of the Crimes Act 1900 is Defence and is extracted below.
+Section 93Y of the Crimes Act 1900 contains a statutory defence to consorting and is extracted below.

 For expert advice and outstanding representation from Australia’s Most Awarded Criminal Defence Firm, call Sydney Criminal Lawyers® today on (02) 9261 8881 and let our experienced defence team help you.

-Section 93Y of the Crimes Act 1900 deals with ‘Defence’ and reads as follows:
+Section 93Y of the Crimes Act 1900 contains the following statutory defence to consorting:

 (1) The following forms of consorting are to be disregarded for the purposes of section 93X if the defendant satisfies the court that the consorting was reasonable in the circumstances:

 (b) consorting that occurs in the course of lawful employment or the lawful operation of a business,

 (c) consorting that occurs in the course of training or education,

 (d) consorting that occurs in the course of the provision of a health service or welfare service,